UN Experts Call For Global System To Trace Critical Minerals - UrduPoint

 UN Experts Call For Global System To Trace Critical Minerals

-The massive effort to develop renewable energy, essential in the fight against climate change, requires minerals and metals such as copper, cadmium, nickel and lithium, necessary for power sources from electric vehicle batteries to solar panels and more.
+The massive effort to develop renewable energy, essential in the fight against climate change, requires minerals and metals such as copper, cadmium, nickel and lithium, necessary for electric vehicle batteries, solar panels and more.

-The experts are part of a UN committee set up in April by Secretary-General Antonio Guterres to draw up guardrails in the face of the looming energy revolution, and called for the new system to avoid over-exploitation and environmental destruction.
+The experts -- representatives from non-governmental organizations and various countries' mining and environment ministries -- are part of a UN committee set up in April by Secretary-General Antonio Guterres to draw up guardrails in the face of the looming energy revolution.

-They include representatives from non-governmental organizations, mining and environment ministries in various countries.
+"We established the panel in response to calls from developing countries, amid signs that the energy transition could reproduce and amplify inequalities of the past," Guterres said Wednesday.

+He asked the panel to share its recommendations with UN member states ahead of November's COP29 in Baku, Azerbaijan.

 Recent Stories